-In this section I will tersely review the main facts relevant to the current regime concerning the so-called "horizontal" proliferation of nuclear weaponry (the "vertical" nuclear-weapon proliferation refers mainly to the nuclear arms race involving the two so-called nuclear superpowers, the USA and the Soviet Union, now Russia).
+In this section I will tersely review the main facts relevant to the current regime concerning the socalled "horizontal" proliferation of nuclear weaponry (the "vertical" nuclear-weapon proliferation refers mainly to the nuclear arms race involving the two so-called nuclear superpowers, the USA and the Soviet Union, now Russia).
 This terse review is meant for readers who are unfamiliar with these topics and wish to get a brief survey of the main relevant facts.
-As already mentioned above the motivation to present it here is because clearly a collapse of the nuclear non-proliferation regime -- entailing the emergence of programs for the acquisition of nuclear weapons in many new countries -- would make the occurrence of nuclear catastrophes much more likely, indeed essentially inevitable: a bleak future for humankind.
+As already mentioned above the motivation to present it here is because clearly a collapse of the nuclear non-proliferation regime - entailing the emergence of programs for the acquisition of nuclear weapons in many new countries -would make the occurrence of nuclear catastrophes essentially inevitable: a bleak future for humankind.

-I will then end by tersely outlining the prospects that humankind achieve an alternative future, a world without nuclear weapons and without the raw materials to produce them; focussing in particular on some, hopeful, recent developments.
+I will then end by tersely outlining the prospects that humankind achieve an alternative future, a world without nuclear weapons and without the raw materials to produce them.